 A general guideline) Bid, if you hold any two trump, with two or more off suit aces.

 In this position, you need to consider how aggressive a bidder your partner (the dealer) is.
 Do not order the right into your partner's hand unless you hold at least three of that suit.
 Many lone opportunities (by the dealer) are lost due to ordering the right to your partner with only two small trumps.
 Nevertheless, depending on what cards you hold you may want to try a lone call yourself.

-A general guideline) Bid if you hold two or more of the turned-up suit along one or more off suit aces.
+A general guideline) Bid if you hold two or more of the turned-up suit along with one or more off-suit aces.

 A general guideline) Bid if you hold three or more of the turned-up suit.